mads-hartmann/blog.mads-hartmann.com/_drafts/2018-03-24-famlydev-proxy.md

   > staging.
 This is why we have a proxy in famlydev.

 Alright, so we introduced a proxy that's running on port `80` which routes to the right services.
-However, this came with it's own set of issues, namely that if you wanted to switch out a service you'd had to jump through a few hoops.
+However, this came with its own set of issues, namely that if you wanted to switch out a service you'd had to jump through a few hoops.
 Here's another excerpt from the same issue.

-  > If you want to route traffic to a local version of famlyapi, for example,
+  > If you want to route traffic to a local version of `famlyapi`, for example,
   > you have to update your `environment.env` file, update the `nginx.conf`
   > file and restart the relevant containers as updated environment variables
   > aren't propagated into running containers.

-That's because we use environment variables to tell the services where they can find each other (e.g. `FAMLYAPI=famlyapi:8090` and `famlyapi` would be resolved by Docker, and to use the local version you'd use `FAMLYAPI=docker.for.mac.host.internal:8090`, however NGINX doesn't support using environment varialbes in it's config so you'd have to update that as well ☹️)
+The whole purpose of `famlydev` is that everything should just work™️ so forcing people to remember these kinds of workflows just to route traffic to a locally running service isn't good enough.

-The **solution** we have up with to fix this is to use DNS for service discovery and use NGINX upstream definitions with fallbacks.
+Our current **solution** is to use DNS for service discovery together with NGINX upstream definitions to encode a specific precedence when routing traffic to a service.
+I'll cover each of these techniques in the next two sections.

 ## Service discovery through DNS